greenpointracing/MoTec-Cleanup/README.md

 ## License

-MIT License - See LICENSE file for details.
+GNU GENERAL PUBLIC LICENSE - See LICENSE file for details.